angular-schule/website-articles/blog/2021-12-rxjs-turn-signal/README.md

 To create such a periodically emitting Observable, we can use the `timer()` and `interval()` creation functions from RxJS.

 Calling `interval(500)` will create an endless stream of emissions.
 However, the first element will be emitted after 500 ms.
-However, we want the signal to start immediately upon subscription.
+What we want is to start the signal immediately upon subscription.
 This is why we choose `timer(0, 500)` here: It creates an interval as well, but the first emission will come up 0 ms after subscription.

 Both `timer()` and `interval()` emit a sequence of numbers starting at `0`.
 You can interpret those as the index of the emitted element.
-What we actually want, though, is a sequence of `true` and `false`.
-So how do we convert increasing numbers to alternating booleans?
+How do we convert those increasing numbers to alternating booleans?
 Using the modulo operator and `map()`!

 ```ts
 const stepTimeMs = 500;